unify/qooxdoo/qooxdoo/framework/source/class/qx/core/property/readme.txt

 <li>All data is stored on a $$data object on each instance.</li>
 <li>The system uses generated storage fields.
 There is basically no way to get information about the internal storage field from the outside. </li>
 <li>This also dramatically reduces memory consumption and improved dispose time by a large extend.</li>
+<li>Priorization is done using loops instead of multiple hard-coded lookups.
+This reduces code-size and memory footprint.</li>
 </ul>

 <b>Method creation</b>